moonglum/dotfiles/README.md

 ## Vim

-I use vim in the terminal, because of tmux.
-I'm doing all my programming (currently that's Ruby and JavaScript most of the time) and most of my writing (in Latex and Markdown) here.
-I'm using Pathogen for my plugin management (and Ansible to install them).
-It's great.
+I'm doing all my programming (currently that's Ruby and JavaScript most of the time) and most of my writing (in Latex and Markdown) in vim.
 I use the following plugins:

 * Additional **language support** loaded on demand via [`sheerun/vim-polyglot`](https://github.com/sheerun/vim-polyglot)
 * Minimalistic **commenting** via [`tpope/vim-commentary`](https://github.com/tpope/vim-commentary)